-Opening Times: Open 10am-4pm, Monday to Saturday.
-These are the usual opening times but please check with Westminster Abbey before visiting, because the Abbey can be closed at short notice on state or religious occasions.
+Opening Times: Normal opening times are 9.30am to 3.30pm Monday to Friday, and 9am to 3pm on most Saturdays.
+Last admission to the main abbey complex is an hour before closing time.
+These are the usual opening times but please check the Westminster Abbey website before visiting, because the Abbey can be closed at short notice on state or religious occasions.

 Access: There is a short set of steps up into the Chapter House.
 It is not necessary to climb these to enter the Pyx Chamber, but the Chamber has two shallow steps down into it, which are about a metre apart.

 Parking: There are no parking facilities at the Abbey and only very limited car parking in the surrounding area.
 We suggest you visit by public transport because the Abbey is close to train and Underground stations, and is on a number of bus routes.

 How to Find It: Chapter House and Pyx Chamber are part of Westminster Abbey and are located on the south side of the cloisters.
 Members who do not wish to also visit the rest of the abbey should enter Dean's Yard from Broad Sanctuary and turn left across the square to find the cloisters.
 Production of your membership card will then give you access to the Chapter House and Pyx Chamber area only.
 All other visitors should use the normal visitor entry point for the Abbey.

 Facilities: The Cellarium Café and Terrace (not managed by English Heritage) can be found in the cloisters.
 There is a toilet of the use of the café's customers.
 The nearest public toilets can be found at Westminster underground station.

 The Abbey Shop in Broad Sanctuary can be visited without a ticket for entrance to the Abbey.
 It sells a wide range of books, souvenirs and gifts.